 That's not the case here in Taiwan, when on National Day over one million people marched through the streets to support the deposition of President Chen Shui-bian

 Normally, foreigners are discouraged from attending demonstrations, as the scene could quickly escalate to violence and you could find yourself in a lot of trouble.
-But this was the first time either of us had been in
+But this was the first time either of us had been in a situation

 I love the way the guys arms are casually at his side while he relieves himself.

-a situation like this, and we were curious to observe.
+like this, and we were curious to observe.
 Many of the streets were blocked off with barbed-wire gates guarded by military personnel, and the police were out in full riot gear just in case things got nasty.
 There was a bit of tension in the air, but the people proved this rally would remain peaceful - as their beef was with the President, not law enforcement - and eventually several hundred police officers marched off through the crowd amid loud cheers, chants, and singing.

 When we arrived on the scene - around 5:00pm - the crowd was about 100,000 strong on Zhongxiao Road in front of the main station, every single one wearing a red shirt with the slogan